Marie Foster: Later life and legacy

 After the Voting Rights Act was passed, Foster continued to work as a dental assistant.
 In 1984, Foster worked on Rev. Jesse Jackson's presidential campaign.
-In her free time, she taught children how to read.
+In her free time, she taught children how to read and drove children to Sunday school.
 She carried on campaigning, fighting for public housing of the poor in Selma, conduct of white bus drivers or asking for the statue of the Klan founder to be taken away from a public park.

-She helped to found the National Voting Rights Museum and Institute.
+In 1990, Marie Foster along with Amelia Boynton-Robinson, Albert Turner, and Dr. C.T.
+Vivian founded the National Voting Rights Museum and Institute.
+Located in Selma, Alabama, the museum focuses on voting rights as a whole while also offering an abundance of accounts from individuals who attended the Bloody Sunday march along with items recovered.
 She fought many mayoral elections to replace the mayor of Selma Joseph Smitherman who was in office during the Selma to Montgomery marches.

 She died on September 6, 2003.
 She is buried at Serenity Memorial Gardens in Selma, Alabama.

+After her death, in 2005, Marie Foster along with Amelia Boynton Robinson was honored with a monument located in Selma, Alabama for holding citizenship classes in her home.
+These citizenship classes were put in place to educate others in her community on the literary tests being distributed at various voting locations.

 Foster was posthumously named an honoree by the National Women's History Alliance in 2020.